wn9237/rest_spec/markdowns/api/application_post_extensionproperties.md

-# Create ExtensionProperty
+# Create extensionProperty

-Use this API to create a new ExtensionProperty.
+Use this API to create a new extensionProperty.
 ### Prerequisites
 The following **scopes** are required to execute this API:
 ### HTTP request